tdenton8772/weaviate_demo/README.md

 This demo shows how to use [Weaviate](https://weaviate.io/) with local vectorization to ingest an e-commerce catalog and auto-categorize products using unsupervised clustering.
 No predefined taxonomy required.

+## Prompt

+An ecommerce prospect “EcomMaxˮ is looking to improve product search across its catalog of millions of products.

+Tasks:
+- Design a tailored demo to present to EcomMax.
+The goal is to showcase how Weaviate can:
+    a.
+Power semantic search across the large product catalog
+    b.
+Enable auto categorization of products
+    c.
+Offer generative product descriptions or a recommendation engine

+Deliverables:
+1. A Discovery guide that includes no more than 10 questions you like to ask the customer before the call
+2. A slide deck for the presentation on why Weavaite would be the right solution for EcomMax

 ## Tech Stack

 - **Weaviate** (vector database)